wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_getLogs.md

 ---
-title: avax:eth_getLogs \[WebSocket\]
+title: avax:eth_getLogs - Avalanche
-description: Returns an array of all logs matching a given filter object.
+description: Example code for the avax:eth_getLogs ws method. Сomplete guide on how to use avax:eth_getLogs ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters